pierzchalski/rfcs/text/0000-proc-macro-expansion-api.md

 m!(concat!("a", "b", "c"));
 // ^^^^^^^^^^^^^^^^^^^^^^
-// This invocation isn't expanded before being passed to `my_proc_macro`, and can't be
+// This call isn't expanded before being passed to `my_proc_macro`, and can't be
 // because `m!` is declared to take a token tree, not a parsed expression that we know
 // how to expand.
 ```

-In these situations, proc macros need to either re-call the input macro invocation as part of their token output, or simply reject the input.
-If the proc macro needs to inspect the result of the macro invocation (for instance, to check or edit it, or to re-export a hygienic symbol defined in it), the author is currently unable to do so.
+In these situations, proc macros need to either re-call the input macro call as part of their token output, or simply reject the input.
+If the proc macro needs to inspect the result of the macro call (for instance, to check or edit it, or to re-export a hygienic symbol defined in it), the author is currently unable to do so.
 This implies an additional place where a proc macro might encounter an unexpanded macro call, by _constructing_ it:

 * In a proc macro definition: